 Who Is Your Inner Child?

-The Inner Adult is the right-brain, emotional, creative, subconscious mind.
+The Inner Child is the right-brain, emotional, creative, subconscious mind.

 It is the aspect of our personality that is vulnerable and feelings-oriented.
 It is our “gut” instinct.